yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/google-message.md

    Language | Languages that the bot supports.
 This will be pre-filled based on the configuration setting saved in the builder.
 You can also set the default language using the check box next to this.
    Privacy policy | Provide the link where the privacy policy details of your organisation are available.
    Welcome message | The first message in a conversation between a bot and a user.
 The welcome message automatically appears when a user starts a new conversation.
-   Offline message | Message to show to the bot user during non-operating hours - when the is offline.
+   Offline message | Message to show to the bot user during non-operating hours - when the human-agent is offline.
    Quick replies | Conversation starters appear as vertically stacked suggested replies and directly follow the welcome message.
 When the end-user taps a conversation starter, the bot receives predefined content.
 You can add up to five quick replies .
 Quick replies are not visible (when the live agent is not available) if an offline message is set.
    **Interactions** | -
    Primary interaction | The primary mode of interaction with the bot users.
 It is mandatory to have a live agent configuration for GBM.
 If human messaging is not available 24*7, uncheck **Always available** and specify the available days, time, and timezone.